In This Article

 Bleached Materials

-Bleached papers like pages out of magazines or books and print paper should all be avoided.
+Bleached papers, like pages out of magazines or books, and print paper should be avoided.
 The bleaching process introduces potential chemicals into the paper, releasing harmful compounds when burned.
 When inhaled, these compounds may pose health risks.

 Inks and Dyes

-Lastly, many papers, especially in magazines or books, contain dyes or inks not intended for inhalation.
-Inks and dyes can produce toxic fumes that are harmful to the respiratory system.
-Stay away from papers with printed content across them as alternative rolling papers!
+Many papers, especially those found in magazines or books, contain dyes or inks that are not intended for inhalation.
+They can produce toxic fumes that are harmful to the respiratory system.

 In some cases, you may not have anything available to serve as a rolling paper alternative.
 If that happens, you might consider making weed gummies or other cannabis edibles instead.